A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L3: Striving for Autonomous Data Agent

-\ptitle{Overcoming Predefined Toolsets and Operators.} Despite these advances, their autonomy remains limited due to dependence on pre-designed components, such as the human-designed agentic components and collaboration mechanisms~\cite{SiriusBI, bytedance_data_agents, databricks_dsa}, or the reliance on predefined tools and operators~\cite{data-interpreter, google_bigquery, snowflake_cortex}.
-JoyAgent~\cite{JoyAgent-JDGenie} begins to overcome the limitations of fixed toolsets with its ``Tool Evolution'' capability, enabling the dynamic creation of new tools by disassembling and recombining existing atomic tools.
-It also introduces an advanced multi-level and multi-pattern thinking framework that decomposes high-level queries into a Directed Acyclic Graph (DAG) of subtasks for concurrent execution, demonstrating strategic orchestration capabilities.
-AgenticData~\cite{agenticdata}, while incorporating predefined relational and semantic operators for pipeline orchestration, also supports the curation of non-predefined operators by leveraging LLMs to generate code implementations.
-It further broadens the task scope to include data management, preparation, and analysis by enabling data manipulation and discovery across heterogeneous sources through customized Model-Context Protocol (MCP) servers.
-Additionally, it introduces a feedback-driven multi-agent planning framework that transforms complex and comprehensive user queries into a tree-structured semantic pipeline composed of relational and semantic operators.
+\ptitle{Overcoming Predefined Toolsets and Operators.} Despite advances in pipeline orchestration, a key limitation is the reliance on pre-defined agentic components~\cite{bytedance_data_agents, databricks_dsa}, collaboration mechanisms~\cite{SiriusBI}, or tools and operators~\cite{data-interpreter, google_bigquery, snowflake_cortex}.
+JoyAgent~\cite{JoyAgent-JDGenie} begins to overcome this via ``Tool Evolution'', dynamically creating new tools by recombining atomic ones, and uses a multi-level thinking framework to decompose queries into executable Directed Acyclic Graphs.
+AgenticData~\cite{agenticdata} supports both predefined operators and non-predefined ones curated via LLM-based code generation.
+It broadens task scope to data management, preparation, and analysis across heterogeneous sources via customized Model-Context Protocol (MCP) servers and employs a feedback-driven, multi-agent planner to create tree-structured semantic pipelines.

-\ptitle{Limitations.} Collectively, these pioneering developments signal a significant shift in the paradigm.
-By incorporating mechanisms for autonomous pipeline orchestration and dynamic optimization, they show the potential to gain dominance in data-related tasks.
+\ptitle{Limitations.} Collectively, these developments signal a significant shift in the paradigm, showing the potential to gain dominance in data-related tasks.
 However, they have not yet achieved true L3 autonomy.
-Their orchestration, despite greater autonomy, often depends on a predefined set of operators and tools; although their task scope has expanded, it remains limited—for example, in effective configuration tuning and system diagnosis within data management.
-Their reasoning tends to be tactical rather than strategic over extended horizons, and they lack the capability to genuinely self-evolve by learning from experiences across multiple tasks.
-Addressing these gaps constitutes a critical challenge for realizing true L3 data agents.
+Current Proto-L3 systems typically depend on predefined operators, exhibit constrained task scope (\eg limited data management capabilities), focus on tactical rather than strategic reasoning, and lack genuine self-evolution capabilities.
+Bridging these gaps represents a critical challenge for realizing L3 data agents.